raw-lab/MetaCerberus/README.md

 # Welcome to MetaCerberus

 ## About
-MetaCerberus translates raw shotgun metaomics sequencing (i.e. metagenomics/metatranscriptomic) data into knowledge.
-It is a start to finish python code for versatile analysis of the Functional Ontology Assignments for Metagenomes (FOAM) database and KEGG via Hidden Markov Model (HMM) for whole ecosystem metabolomic analysis.
+MetaCerberus transforms raw shotgun metaomics sequencing (i.e. metagenomics/metatranscriptomic) data into knowledge.
+It is a start to finish python code for versatile analysis of the Functional Ontology Assignments for Metagenomes (FOAM) database and KEGG via Hidden Markov Models (HMM) for whole ecosystem metabolomic analysis.

 ![GitHub Logo](metacerberus_logo.jpg)